alessiakz/alessiakz/README.md

-# Hi there, I'm Alessia! 😊
+💁🏼‍♀️ Hi there, I'm Alessia! 😊

+I work as a data manager and analyst in global health research!

+## 🧰 Tools